ayushpatra11/interview-prep/README.md

 **Feb - Mar 2026** - Cloudflare Network Platform team.
 Switched to C++ for this one.
 More networking-focused on the system design side (BGP, anycast, Linux networking stack).

+**Google** - DSA prep for this one was mostly done on LeetCode rather than here.
+Heatmap and problem history on my [LeetCode profile](https://leetcode.com/u/ayushpatra11/).

+**Canonical** - Prep notes for this aren't in the repo.
+Studied system design, Linux internals, networking and software engineering principles but kept everything in GoodNotes.

 ## branches

 - `main` - everything in one place